reflectoring/reflectoring.github.io/_posts/2021-01-22-x-ways-to-write-meaningful-commit-messages.md

 It's the package or module that is affected by the change.
 As mentioned before, it's optional.

 #### Summary:
 As Angular suggests: "It should be present tense.
 Not capitalized.
-No period in the end."
-And imperative like the type.
+No period in the end.", and **imperative like the type**.
 As [Chris Beams](https://chris.beams.io/posts/git-commit/) mentions here, the summary should always be able to complete the following sentence:

 If applied, this commit will ...